MIROC-DOC/model_description/md_en/p-solv.md

 $$

-It is difficult to solve this in the general case, but, It can be solved by linearizing $B$ in an approximate manner.
+Although this is difficult to solve in the general case, it can be approximated by linearizing $B$.

 $$
   {\mathcal B}( {\mathbf q}^+ )